 9. Your Testosterone Levels Decrease as You Age

 Testosterone is an amazing hormone, but no man can keep all of his testosterone forever.
+How long does testosterone stay in your system?
 As it turns out, your testosterone levels slowly decrease as you age.

 But don’t worry.